CookiesNCream/Much-About-Something/README.md

 # Motivation

-To share my tech stories.
+To share my tech stories and experiences.

 # License